Differences and Benefits of Oil-Tempered Springs vs. Galvanized Springs vs. Coated SpringsPosted on December 5, 2018 by

 Oil-Tempered Wire Spring

-For garage door springs and in various mechanical spring applications, the most commonly used torsion spring is the oil-tempered kind.
+For garage door springs and in various mechanical spring applications, a commonly used spring type is oil-tempered wire.
 Oil-tempered springs are known to be strong and reliable, and they seldom experience premature wear.

 Due to their blackish shade, oil-tempered wire springs are easy to tell apart from other torsion springs.
 While some favor the silvery look of galvanized and coated metals, others remain content with the tried-and-true performance of oil-tempered wire springs.

 What Is an Oil-Tempered Spring?

 Oil-tempered springs are made of high carbon steel wires, which are filtered through a sequence of dies until the proper thickness and shape are achieved.
 The spring is then run through a series of heating cycles that are tempered with oil until the desired tension is reached.
 The end result is a spring that’s strong, flexible and durable.

 Due to the way they’re made, oil-tempered springs can give off a greasy feel.
 For some people, this can be off-putting, and it’s one of the reasons why some manufacturers often prefer other types of torsion springs.
 Nonetheless, oil-tempered springs have been around for a while and have proven to be the least maintenance-prone and the most durable.

 Benefits of Using an Oil-Tempered Wire Spring

 Many industrial experts opt for durability in their spring applications.
 Therefore, oil-tempered springs remain the most ubiquitous type of torsion spring for the following reasons: